 Document your destruction procedures in writing.
 Your policy should outline how records will be destroyed and who is responsible for managing each step of the process.

 Use methods that make records unreadable and unrecoverable.
-Shredding, incineration, and degaussing are all commonly used methods depending on the format of the records.
+Shredding, incineration, and degaussing are all common methods depending on the format of the records.

 Maintain a Chain of Custody